MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/includes/mtr-device-config-account-include.md

 For detailed syntax and parameter information, see [New-Mailbox](/powershell/module/exchange/mailboxes/new-mailbox) and [Set-Mailbox](/powershell/module/exchange/mailboxes/set-mailbox).

-1. To assign the Teams Rooms license purchased in the earlier step, sign in to the Microsoft 365 admin center with administrative credentials for your Microsoft 365 tenant.
+1. To assign the Teams Rooms license, purchased in the earlier step, sign in to the Microsoft 365 admin center with administrative credentials for your Microsoft 365 tenant.

 2. Go to **Users** > **Active users**, and select the room you created to open the properties panel.
 In the panel, select **Licenses and apps**.